Gastroesophageal Reflux Disease (GERD)

 Lady taking medication for GERD

-When lifestyle and diet changes are not enough to cure GERD, your gastroenterologist may prescribe you medicines like Proton Pump Inhibitors (PPI), antacids or H2-receptor antagonists (H2RAs) to treat GERD.
+When lifestyle and diet changes are not enough to cure GERD, your gastroenterologist may prescribe medicines like proton pump inhibitors (PPI), antacids or H2-receptor antagonists (H2RAs) to treat GERD.

 Proton Pump Inhibitors (PPI)

-PPIs block and reduce the production of stomach acid, reduce the severity and frequency of acid reflux, and give the oesophageal tissue time to heal, reducing and preventing heartburn.
+PPIs block and reduce the production of stomach acid to reduce the severity and frequency of acid reflux.
+This gives the oesophageal tissue time to heal, aiding with the reduction and prevention of heartburn.

 Antacids